Security Incident Management

 This stage is all about reducing the chances of that incident re-occuring or one similar taking place.
 This also falls under the ‘Recover‘ state.

-Let’s start with some definition.
+Let’s start with some definitions.
 Firstly what are we defining an incident as ?

 The National Cyber Security Centre (NCSC) defines a cyber incident as a